 - Weight loss and/or decreased appetite

 This is not an all-inclusive list.
 When in doubt, call your vet to voice your concerns.

->

-> Whole body disorders often involve multiple physiological systems within your dog, including the musculoskeletal system, the hormonal system, the cardiovascular system, and even digestive system.
+Whole body disorders often involve multiple physiological systems within your cat or dog, including the musculoskeletal system, the hormonal system, the cardiovascular system, and even digestive system.
 Due to the multifaceted nature of such disorders, it's extremely helpful to consult with an orthopedic veterinarian who is skilled in treating the symptoms and addressing the underlying cause (or causes) of the condition.
 Such conditions may include:

->

-> - Joint Infection
+- Joint Infection

 It's worth realizing that certain breeds of dogs or cars are more at risk for developing certain whole body disorders.
 Preventive measures, such as nutritional supplementation, medications, and exercise, are important areas to maintain as your pet grows in order to reduce its risk of developing a disease or illness affecting the entire body.